kill9zombie/elixir_dojo/DOJO.md

 end
 ```

-The `"""` quotes are how you create multi-line strings.
+The `"""` quotes are how you create multi-line strings (or 'heredocs').

 Now we can get some help from the shell: